luweiguo511/BankSwitch/README.md

 driver levels
 Your own driver.

-Note: Bootloader.
-The SOC Empty project don't have the bootloader, be sure to program the bootloader to the device first.
+Note: The SOC Empty project don't have the bootloader, be sure to program the bootloader to the device first.

 ## Reference ##
 ### Peripheral examples ###